hmziqrs/flutter-ui-designs/README.md

   - Padding multiplier unit (I learned it with experience instead of using 1,2,3px should use multiplier. it helps maintain constancy around the app).
 - `Widgets/Screen.dart` This widget is necessary when building a new screen.
   - configure theme & font style.
-  - You can show popUps. `final screenKey = GlobalKey<ScreenState>();` & `this.screenKey.showPopUp(message: "your message");`
-  - It also receive a `belowBuilder` parameter which builds custom background (This enables us to build Parallax, Animated background & Any thing you could imagine in background). you can find an example in `Screens/Download/Download.dart`
+  - It also receive a `belowBuilders` parameter which builds custom background (This enables us to build Parallax, Animated background & Any thing you could imagine in background). you can find an example in `Screens/Download/Download.dart`
 - Code structure is pretty much simple.
   - Don't import anything form ScreenA in ScreenB.
   - Don't import anything from Screen/Widget in universal files.